Combinatorial Interpretations of $q$-Fibonacci Numbers and Their Binomial Analogues: A modified interpretation for Fibonacci numbers

 \end{proposition}

-\begin{proof} The proof is straightforward.
-The left hand side is the total number of ways to barrier tile a $1\times(n-1)$ strip with barrier point $k$.
-Whereas the first and second expression in the right hand side counts the number of barrier tilings with an $I$ and $L$ barrier at $k$ respectively.
+\begin{proof} The proposition serves as an alternative formulation of Lemma \ref{iden}.
+The left-hand side signifies the total number of ways to barrier tile a \(1 \times (n-1)\) strip with the barrier point located at \(k\).
+The first and second expressions on the right-hand side account for the number of barrier tilings corresponding to an \(I\) barrier and an \(L\) barrier at \(k\), respectively. \end{proof}